WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 I Didnt Sleep I Messed With The Laptop

 I Ran Out Of Data
 Spotify Was Using Automatic Quality

 I Was Gonna Read On The Train But I Still Dont Trust Them

 So Many [[Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea)\|Thoughts]], None Of Which Carry With Them The Drive For Dictation
 Im Just Thinking And Existing And Dealing With It Because I Just Dont Feel Like Writing It

 I Haven't Updated This In A While But Thats Because Im Secretly **Losing My Mind!**

 Today- This Week (42·2023) Has Been Stressful
 Its Tuesday
-Ive Spent The Whole Time Feeling Like A Zombie Then Being Dragged Out Of My Cosy Void
-Also Had So Much I Wanted To Write But Just Never Did
+Ive Spent The Whole Time Feeling Like A Zombie Then Being Dragged Out Of My Cosy Void Also Had So Much I Wanted To Write But Just Never Did

 ## Sneaky Imports

- I Was Thinking About A Video Like This Last Nigh
+https://youtu.be/zHHQusnYY3c?si=fKYYsvFJHomCnpDf](https://youtu.be/zHHQusnYY3c?si=fKYYsvFJHomCnpDf) I Was Thinking About A Video Like This Last Nigh
 Algorithms AmIRight (ETA(19·2023 46.41) Links Dead Dont Bother)

-(ETA 265·2024· Video Removed And Breaking Website :)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HwAPLk_sQ3w?si=amaDCRbklx1zqByF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-(ETR 226· ADC Pilot Video Which Might Have Been The Breakage From Yesterday) I Dissociated In And Out Of My Death And Missed The Premier But This Is So Good
+I Dissociated In And Out Of My Death And Missed The Premier But This Is So Good

 Short Version: Remembered One Of My Friends Knows Someone With An Armpit Fetish And Im Wondering How You Know You Have An Armpit Fetish
-Like What Steps Do You Have To Take To Know Its Specifically That
-I Just Feel Like "[[Skull/Concentrated Brain/Venting Or Something/Body\|Body]] Part" Is Too Specific
-I Figured It Out!
+Like What Steps Do You Have To Take To Know Its Specifically That I Just Feel Like "[[Skull/Concentrated Brain/Venting Or Something/Body\|Body]] Part" Is Too Specific I Figured It Out!
-Watching Someone Change In The Gym And Youre Staring At Them For Ages
-Then You Go "Im Only Staring At Their Armpits...."
+Watching Someone Change In The Gym And Youre Staring At Them For Ages Then You Go "Im Only Staring At Their Armpits...."
-Then You Go [[Explicitly Showcased/Home Page I Guess/Home Page\|Home]] And Figure It Out From There
-Its Just That I Can Imagine Someone Finding Bdsm Porn And Being Like "I Want More Of This"
-But Does Armpit Porn Even Exist?
+Then You Go [[Explicitly Showcased/Home Page I Guess/Home Page\|Home]] And Figure It Out From There Its Just That I Can Imagine Someone Finding Bdsm Porn And Being Like "I Want More Of This" But Does Armpit Porn Even Exist?

 You should see